Burloe/GoLogger/.github/ISSUE_TEMPLATE/bug_report.md

 **Godot version**
 Include the version of Godot you're on.

-**Describe the bug**
+**Describe the bug and the expected behavior**
-A clear and concise description of what the bug is.

-**Expected behavior**
-Describe the intended behavior(what you expected) when the bug occurred.
+Please describe the bug you're experiencing and the expected behavior this bug is preventing.

 **To Reproduce**
 Steps to reproduce the behavior.